 "I know that, but it would bring in a steady income and it would make things easier the day that you find a nice girl that you want to—"

 "Mother," he interrupted her and shook his head.
 "Why do you always bring this up?
-When I feel that I am ready, I will find a girl to settle down with, but it won't happen in a few years."
+When I feel that I am ready, I will find a girl to settle down with, but it won't happen in a few years, especially not while I remain at school."

-"But, Edward, you have to understand that I get worried.
-You have told me about your friends becoming more interested in girls, yet you don't show any interest whatsoever.
+"But, Edward, you have to understand that I grow worried.
+You don't show any interest in settling down whatsoever.
 When I was your age, I had already met your father."

-"I understand that, honey.
+"I understand, honey.
 I just wish your dreams were less complicated."
 She leaned away from him and put her hands around his face.
 "Now go wash up.
-Mary's putting the dinner on the table in twenty minutes."
+Mary's putting dinner on the table in twenty minutes."

 Edward nodded and stood up, towering over his mother in a way that she had just recently gotten accustomed to.
-With slightly heavier steps than usual, he went upstairs to take that shower.
+With slightly heavier steps than usual, he went upstairs to do what his mother told him.

 As he got dressed and combed his hair, he could hear how his father came home and greeted his mother.
 Just like every other day.